-Local GIS data may be maintained in any datum and coordinate system desired, however, GIS data must be transformed into the World Geodetic System of 1984 (WGS 1984) prior to its use in NG9-1-1 systems.
+Local GIS data shall be maintained in any datum and coordinate system desired.
+Final GIS data must be transformed into the World Geodetic System of 1984 (WGS 1984) prior to its use in a NGCS and the conversion will be completed through the WI NG911 GIS Data Management process.
 All GIS data in i3 must be in this WGS84 format to support interoperability between all systems and all sites across the US, as referenced in NENA STA 010

-- Geodetic parameters for WGS84 are specified by the European Petroleum Survey Group (EPSG) as follows: - For 2-dimensional geometries the geodetic parameters are required to follow EPSG::4326 - o For 3-dimensional geometries the geodetic parameters are required to follow EPSG::4979
+- Geodetic parameters for WGS84 are specified by the European Petroleum Survey Group (EPSG) as follows: - For 2-dimensional geometries the geodetic parameters are required to follow EPSG::4326 - For 3-dimensional geometries the geodetic parameters are required to follow EPSG::4979